fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 # List of Fractal services in this example

-* The `fractal-server` backend, available on port 8000 (e.g <http://localhost:8000/docs>).
+* The `fractal-server` backend, available on port 8000 (e.g http://localhost:8000/docs).
-* The `fractal-web` web client, available on port 5173 (see <http://localhost:5173>, with credentials: `admin@fractal.xy`/`1234`).
+* The `fractal-web` web client, available on port 5173 (see http://localhost:5173, with credentials: `admin@fractal.xy`/`1234`).
-* The `fractal-vizarr-viewer` service to view OME-Zarrs in the broweser, available on port 3000 (see an example OME-Zarr at <http://localhost:3000/vizarr/?source=http://localhost:3000/vizarr/data/data/zarrs/20200812-CardiomyocyteDifferentiation14-Cycle1_mip.zarr/B/03/0>).
+* The `fractal-vizarr-viewer` service to view OME-Zarrs in the broweser, available on port 3000 (see an example OME-Zarr at http://localhost:3000/vizarr/?source=http://localhost:3000/vizarr/data/data/zarrs/20200812-CardiomyocyteDifferentiation14-Cycle1_mip.zarr/B/03/0).
-* A `filebrowser` service, available on port 8080, see <http://localhost:8080>.
+* A `filebrowser` service, available on port 8080, see http://localhost:8080.
 This is especially useful if you want to "download" zarr files to your host machine, or if you want to "upload" new input images.

-Note that some _fake_ image-processing tasks (which just mimick the actual ones from `fractal-tasks-core`) are already available.
-This may change in the future, depending on how we expose this demo folder.

 # Steps to run an end-to-end demo